DNS Exfiltration - Introduction

 If you are conducting legitimate security research, and you need to demonstrate that you can exfiltrate data from a target whilst circumventing certain security measures, DNS exfiltration could help you.

-DNS exfiltration is a means for an attacker to get data off a compromised machine.
+DNS exfiltration allows an attacker to get data off a compromised machine.
 There are many ways to exfil data, and we should value simplicity, but the use of DNS has its advantages.
 For example: some webservers may have a WAF that uses domain whitelisting to allow outgoing HTTP requests from the application only to pre-approved domains.
-DNS config changes are often at fault when large tech companies suffer downtime (such as the Facebook DNS failure), and sysadmins are rightly reluctant to introduce firewall rules that make DNS less likely to work.
+DNS config changes are often at fault when large tech companies suffer downtime (such as the Facebook DNS failure), and sysadmins are rightly reluctant to introduce firewall rules that may disrupt DNS functionality.
 This may mean that getting data off a compromised webserver is simply easier with DNS exfil than it is by other means.
 Outbound DNS lookups may also be less closely monitored than things like SSH logins.

 DNS Exfil System Architecture